mhanratty/marketplaceux-usercollections/spec.md

 **Acceptance criteria for viewing a user collection on desktop**
 * The collection should have a name.
 * The collection should have an edit button if the user is the creator of the collection.
+The edit button should appear on the same level as the name of the collection field.
 * If the user selects "Edit" take the user to the edit collection screen.
 * The graphic should be 6 columns and 264px tall on desktop.
 * If the collection does not have a description center the collection graphic in the center of the screen.